Expanded child tax credit to reach 1.4 million Washington children, Rep. DelBene says

 “I want to make sure every eligible family in Washington state knows help is on the way and knows how they can get it.
 It’s easy to sign up even if you don’t have to file taxes,” U.S. Sen. Patty Murray, D-Wash., said in a statement.

-In a news briefing with DelBene last week, the White House Council of Economic Advisers said there is concern about making sure the public is aware of the tax benefit.
+In a news briefing with DelBene last week, a member of the White House Council of Economic Advisers said there is concern about making sure the public is aware of the tax benefit.

 About 80% of families are expected to get their tax credits through direct deposit, according to White House economic adviser Heather Boushey, meaning others will have to keep an eye on the mail for payment.